AbdelrahmanKhaled826/Microprocessor-Design/README.md

 • Control Unit
 • Simple Output
 ```
+> [!TIP]
+> #### In this project, we implement a SAP-1 computer using Verilog , write a testbench for each block  and check functionality of the design ,also analysis the timing  reports  and get the netlist viewer .

 > ## simulation:
 the figure below shows the RTL simulation results for the sap1 when clear is low.